AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Introduction

-\parab{Photogrammetry based reconstruction.} Most existing work (\secref{sec:related}) uses \textit{photogrammetry}, which takes as input a sequence of 2D camera images (and the positions associated with these images), captured either using drone-mounted cameras~\cite{7139681, 7989530, 8124461, 8628990} or by humans using ordinary mobile devices~\cite{company_hover}.
-Photogrammetry \textit{infers} 3D models using a technique known as multi-view stereo~\cite{furukawa15:_multi_view_stereo}, which combines information from successive images, together with information about local motion, and inferred camera parameters such as the focal length.
-Photogrammetry approaches estimate depth from 2D images so their reconstruction times are relatively large \ie from several hours to days~\cite{company_drone_deploy} for large structures.

-\parab{LiDAR-based reconstruction.} Unlike photogrammetry, LiDAR-based reconstruction can more directly infer 3-D models, because LiDARs directly provide depth information (unlike cameras).
+Unlike photogrammetry, LiDAR-based reconstruction can more directly infer 3D models, because LiDARs directly provide depth information (unlike cameras).
 A LiDAR sensor measures distances to surfaces using lasers mounted on a mechanical rotating platform.
-The lasers and mechanical rotator sit within the enclosure of the LiDAR sensor.
-With each revolution of the lasers, the sensor returns a point cloud, or a \textit{LiDAR frame}.
+The number of lasers determines the resolution of the LiDAR.
+With each revolution of the lasers, the LiDAR returns a point cloud, or a \textit{LiDAR frame}.
 The point cloud is a set of 3D data points, each corresponding to a distance measurement of a particular position of the surrounding environment from the LiDAR.
-For instance, an Ouster OS1-64 LiDAR has 64 lasers that scan at 20~Hz, with a horizontal and vertical field of view of 360$\degree$ and 45$\degree$ respectively.

-To reconstruct a structure \eg a building, it suffices, in theory, to \textit{merge} points clouds captured from different locations around the building.
-To understand what it means to merge point clouds, consider two successive clouds $p$ and $p'$.
+To obtain a high quality reconstruction of a structure such as a building, one can mount a LiDAR on a drone, scan the building by flying the drone around it, and \textit{merge} points clouds captured from different locations around the building.
+Consider point clouds $p$ and $p'$.
 A point $x$ on the surface of the building may appear both in $p$ and $p'$.
 However, since the drone has moved, this point $x$ appears at different positions (relative to the LiDAR) in the two point clouds.
-If we precisely transform both point clouds to the same coordinate frame of reference, then the union of points in $p$ and $p'$ constitutes part of the 3D model of the building.
+If we can position the drone accurately at each instant, we can precisely transform both point clouds to the same coordinate frame of reference.
+Then, the union of points in $p$ and $p'$ constitutes part of the 3D model of the building.
+To obtain the complete model, the drone must scan the entire building using a \textit{trajectory} of minimal flight duration to minimize drone battery usage.

-\parab{Accurate positioning ensures high-quality models.} This requires the precise position of the LiDAR at the positions where it captured the point clouds.
-The accuracy of positioning determines model quality.
-Two metrics define quality. \textit{Accuracy}, the average distance between the position of a point in the model and the corresponding point on the surface (see \secref{sec:design} for a more precise definition), clearly relies on accurate positioning. \textit{Completeness}, the degree to which a model captures the entire structure, also relies on accurate positioning, since positioning errors can lead to gaps in the captured model.